 3. "STAY ON THE PATH" - stay on durable surfaces, such as established trails and routes.
 Avoid shortcuts!
 This is very important in order to prevent trampling and vegetation destruction.

-6. "REDUCE PLASTIC USE" - avoid using plastic materials whenever you can, use reusable water bottles & refillable coffee cups, recycle as much as possible, never throw plastic in the nature because it causes serious pollution and poses a great danger to both humans and the natural environment.
+5. "REDUCE PLASTIC USE" - avoid using plastic materials whenever you can, use reusable water bottles & coffee cups, recycle as much as possible.
+Never throw plastic in nature because it causes serious pollution and poses a great danger to both humans and the natural environment.

-7. "DON'T LITTER" - place garbage and waste in appropriate containers or take with you, never throw a piece of trash down on the ground, find nearest garbage or recycle containers and throw it away properly.
+6. "DON'T LITTER" - never throw a piece of trash on the ground, find nearest garbage or recycling bins and throw it away properly.

-8. "BE ENERGY & WATER WISE" - practice the same saving methods you use in your own home: turn off and unplug appliances, lights and switches when leaving your room/apartment, take shorter showers instead of baths, hang your towels to dry, rather than getting them washed.
-The more frequent and prolonged dry periods in summer and excessive water demand from tourism puts a serious strain on local water resources, causing water shortages and suffering for both people and the wildlife.
+7. "BE ENERGY & WATER WISE" - turn off & unplug appliances, lights and switches when leaving your apartment, take shorter showers instead of baths, hang your towels to dry, rather than getting them washed.
+The more frequent and prolonged dry periods in summer and excessive water demand from tourism put a serious strain on our local water resources, causing water shortages and suffering for both people and the wildlife.